JPJibala/Resume---QA-Engineer/README.md

 ### 🎯 PROJECTS INVOLVED

 ### ✒️ eGov PH Super App
 🔸The Philippines eGov PH Super App was launched in mid-2023 as part of the government's efforts to digitalize <br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;public services.
 The app allows citizens to access multiple government services in one platform, including digital <br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;IDs (like the national ID and driver's license), SIM card registration, and unified travel forms.
-It also supports e-payment services, job searching, and direct communication with government agencies.
+It also supports <br/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;e-payment services, job searching, and direct communication with government agencies.

 This app aims to streamline processes, reduce bureaucratic inefficiencies, and improve access to essential services for Filipinos, even in remote areas.
 It's available on both Android and iOS platforms and supports several local languages​